 Tonight's World Cafe spotlight is on Brattleboro, Vermont's Sam Amidon, the independent folk artist who will be discussing his latest release "Bright Sunny South," a project which smartly re-imagines a set of traditional folk songs along with some unexpected covers.

 Amidon was recently listed as one of National Public Radio's List of Five Musicians Who Make Borrowing Sound Original.

-It's Rhye captured live with host David Dye on World Cafe, tonight at 8 on WCBE.
+It's Sam Amidon with host David Dye on World Cafe, tonight at 8 on WCBE.

 Originally published on Tue August 6, 2013 12:42 pm

 George Duke, the legendary jazz keyboardist, died on Monday, his publicist tells NPR.